drBenway/pixi-vn-wiki/start/why.md

 ## What is Pixi’VN?

-Pixi’VN is a very versatile and powerful visual novel/2D game engine.
-It is based on JavaScript/TypeScript and uses the [PixiJS](https://pixijs.com/) library for rendering.
+Pixi’VN is a very versatile and powerful 2D game engine.
+It is based on JavaScript/TypeScript and [PixiJS](https://pixijs.com/).

 Pixi’VN provides the ability to use [project templates](/start/getting-started.md#pivivn-templates) to get started quickly.
 Less experienced developers can use these templates to create a visual novel without much knowledge of JavaScript/TypeScript.